-Visas: For Americans traveling through Mexico, visas can be purchased directly at the Cancun airport at the Cubana ticket counter directly across from the Cubana check-in area.
-If you are flying through another entry point, such as the United States, contact your airline carrier to determine how to obtain a visa for Cuba.
+Visas for Americans traveling through Mexico can be purchased for $25 directly at the Cancun airport at the Cubana ticket counter directly across from the Cubana check-in area.

-When I booked my ticket in Mexico, I was not asked whether travel insurance, and when I arrived to Cuba, I was not asked either.
+When I booked my ticket in Mexico, I was not asked whether or not I had travel insurance and when I arrived in Cuba, I was not asked either.
 For the six days I spent in the country, I did not have insurance, but I would not advise traveling in the country without any.

 The Traveling Phase: Money in Cuba